erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

 ## 3/3/2020 Joining Ortholog gene count tables, running DESeq2, making heatmas, WGCNA

 1. Successfully merged together the gene count tables for just orthologous genes between C_gigas and C_virginica.
+  * Total number of orthologous proteins for each species = 8649

 2. Running DESeq2
   * Error in trying to run vst on Full_ortholog_gene_count_only_matrix.